-Yes, for the most part.
+Is Amazon Photos safe?
+We hear you ask. the short answer is yes, for the most part.
 Because Amazon Prime is cloud-based, your images on Amazon are secure even if you lose or damage them.
 You can also adjust your privacy settings at any time to hide photos or to just give certain people access through the Family Vault option.

 What happens to my photos if I leave Amazon Prime?